• Newsletters

 Adorned with gilded studs and a corresponding bold buckle, this belt is a maximalist statement wrapped in a sleek silhouette.

-Pulling from Y2K style codes, this open-link design is adjustable *and* comes with a dangly chain to graze mini-skirt-adorned thighs.
+Pulling from Y2K style codes, this round-link design is adjustable *and* comes with a dangly chain to graze mini-skirt-wearing thighs.

 Déhanche